squaresLab/squaresLab.github.io/projects.md

 permalink: /projects/
 ---

-# Projects, Code
+# Projects

-Here we list our research efforts by subject, linking to code and data associated with various projects/papers.
+Here we list our research efforts by subject, linked to the section in the publication page that further links to the materials (code, slides, etc.) associated with each project .
 If you can't find something or think we've forgotten anything, please contact us directly or file an issue with this page.